No-one should be made to feel like this, and it is important to tell a grown-up and get help if you’re being bullied.

 - Ignoring you

-- Hiding your things
+- Hiding or taking your things

 - Deliberately leaving you out